joelclermont/kendo-docs/api/web/window.md

 ### maximize

 Maximizes a Window to the entire viewing area of the user agent.
+Triggers the resize event.

 #### Maximize a Window